NuGet/Home/accepted/2024/supplied-by-platform.md

 - How flexible should this feature be?
 MSBuild items vs a file.
   - If we go the approach of MSBuild items, what should the item name be?
 Example: `PrunedPackageReference`, `IgnorePackageReference`
+- Are projects pruned?
+- What happens when a top level dependency is pruned?
+- Should the dependency reference disappear from the assets file?
+The extra dependencies here could mess up some algorithms for sure.
+- Should the assets file indicate the pruned packages?

 ## Future Possibilities